-Washington’s Southern Resident Killer Whales (SRKW) are comprised of three pods; J, K & L. Their combined 2019 population is at a 35 year low of approximately 75 individuals.
+Washington’s Southern Resident Killer Whales (SRKW) are comprised of three pods; J, K and L. Their combined 2019 population is at a 35 year low of approximately 75 individuals.
 They were originally listed as Endangered by the National Marine Fisheries Service in 2005.
 J pod generally stays within Puget Sound & the Salish Sea while K & L pods will migrate along coastal waters.

 Unlike other whales, the SRKW feed only on salmon, primarily Chinook salmon which are listed as a threatened species in Puget Sound as of March 1999.
 Chinook salmon are the largest and most fatty, nutrient-rich salmon species and are essential to the whales’ survival.
 Each whale needs between 150 and 300 lbs. of salmon per day to survive.
 There aren’t enough Chinook and other salmon now to feed the whales.